ahmedashraffcih/AWS_Airflow_CICD/README.md

 The CI/CD pipeline automates the deployment process, ensuring that changes to DAGs are quickly and reliably propagated to the Airflow environment on AWS MWAA.

+## Features

+- Continuous Integration: Automatically runs unit tests whenever changes are pushed to the repository to ensure code quality.
+- Continuous Deployment: Automates the deployment process, pushing updated DAGs and requirements files to AWS S3 for Airflow to consume.
+- Integration with AWS MWAA: Seamlessly integrates with AWS Managed Workflows for Apache Airflow, allowing for efficient management and execution of DAGs.
+- GitHub Actions: Utilizes GitHub Actions for orchestrating the CI/CD pipeline, providing a flexible and configurable automation framework.

 ## Setup